apify/actor-vector-database-integrations/actors/pinecone/README.md

 This is controlled by the `enableDeltaUpdates` setting.
 This way, the integration minimizes unnecessary updates and ensures that only new or modified data is processed.

+A checksum is computed for each dataset item (together with all metadata) and stored in the database alongside the vectors.
+When the data is re-crawled, the checksum is recomputed and compared with the stored checksum.
+If the checksum is different, the old data (including vectors) is deleted and new data is saved.
+Otherwise, only the `last_seen_at` metadata field is updated to indicate when the data was last seen.

 #### Provide unique identifier for each dataset item

 To incrementally update the data, you need to be able to uniquely identify each dataset item.
-The variable deltaUpdatesPrimaryDatasetFields specifies which fields are used to uniquely identify each dataset item and helps to track content changes across different crawls.
+The variable `deltaUpdatesPrimaryDatasetFields` specifies which fields are used to uniquely identify each dataset item and helps track content changes across different crawls.
-For instance, when you are working with the Website Content Crawler, you can use the URL as a unique identifier.
+For instance, when working with the Website Content Crawler, you can use the URL as a unique identifier.

 ```json
 {